Last updated on September 29th, 2022

 What to eat in Hakodate: Lucky Pierrot Hamburger, Shio Ramen

 Where to stay in Hakodate: Four Point By Sheraton Hakodate and Smile Hotel Hakodate are strategically located close to JR Station.
 Many eateries nearby and Hakodate Morning Market is within 3 minute’s walk

 Getting to Lake Toya from Hakodate.
 Things To Do in Lake Toya: Mt Usu, fireworks show, onsen bath

 Hakodate to Lake Toya is about 2 hours.
 Get down at TOYA (JR-MURORAN station and take the connecting bus to Onsen town.

 Spend your afternoon at Mt.
 Usu in Shikotsu-Toya National Park.
 Mt.
-Usu is UNESCO Global Geopark and one of the active volcano in the world.
+Usu is a UNESCO Global Geopark and one of the most active volcanoes in the world.
 You get to reach the summit by Usuzan ropeway for a stunning view from above.
-There are two observatory deck at the summit: Toyako Viewing Platform and Usu Crater Basin Observation Deck.
-Little hike required if you want to get to Usu Crater Basin Observation Deck.
+There is two observatory deck at the summit: Toyako Viewing Platform and Usu Crater Basin Observation Deck.
+A little hike is required if you want to get to Usu Crater Basin Observation Deck.

 At night, the fantastic fireworks show will be alluring the entire Lake Toya at 20:40 for about 20 minutes every night.
 This summer event will start from the end of April to the end of October.